 A burn injury claim typically begins with a lawyer’s investigation of the incident to establish fault, document the injury and its impacts, and collect evidence.
 Your attorney will then negotiate with insurance companies or the defendant’s legal team to reach a settlement or prepare to take the case to trial.

-Tom Wilmowski, a burn injury attorney based in St. Louis, Missouri, has served injured victims and their families throughout the state of Missouri and Southern Illinois for more than 15 years.
-In his practice as a lawyer, Tom has seen the devastating impact that burn injuries can have on one’s life.
-Tom is committed to helping his clients fight for maximum compensation from the responsible parties by any means necessary.
-Find out how Tom might be able to help you in your unique situation by scheduling a free case evaluation.
+Sotiriou Wilmowski, burn injury attorneys based in St. Louis, Missouri, serve injury victims and their families throughout the state of Missouri and Southern Illinois.
+In their practice as lawyers, Deme and Tom have seen the devastating impact that burn injuries can have on one’s life.
+Deme and Tom are committed to helping their clients fight for maximum compensation from the responsible parties by any means necessary.
+Find out how Sotiriou Wilmowski might be able to help you in your unique situation by scheduling a free case evaluation.

 Contact us now